 Learn more about Accredited Online Programs For Sports Medicine at Texas A&M University-Commerce here.

 With its roots in Riverside, CA, California Baptist University was founded nearly 70 years ago.
 Offering a range of bachelor’s, master’s, and professional programs, the university has a total enrollment of around 11,300 students and over 80 majors to choose from.
 CBU has also been ranked by U.S. News & World Report as a Best Regional University.

 CBU’s Master’s in Kinesiology has been designed for working professionals, with most courses taking place in the evenings or weekends.
-Accredited by the WSCUC, the program covers subjects like biomechanics, sport psychology and exercise, nutrition, and fitness education.
+Accredited by the WSCUC, the program covers subjects like:

 This master’s degree program comprises a total of 30 required major units, with each unit costing around $618.
 Based on this, the approximate cost of the major overall is around $19,000.
 Most students enrolling in this masters’ will complete their degree program in as few as 12 months.

 Learn more about Best Online Programs For Sports Medicine at California Baptist University here.